American chestnut: Evolution and ecology

 Chestnuts are in the Fagaceae family along with beech and oak.
-Chestnuts are not closely related to the horse-chestnut, which is in the family Sapindaceae.
-Phylogenetic analysis indicates a westward migration of extant Castanea species from Asia to Europe to North America, with the American Chestnut more closely related to the Allegheny Chinquipin (Castanea pumila v. pumila) than to European or Asian clades.
-The genomic range of chestnuts can be roughly divided into a clinal pattern of northeast, central, and southwest populations, with southwest populations showing greatest diversity, reflecting an evolutionary bottleneck likely due to Quaternary glaciation.
-Two lineages of American chestnut have been identified, one a hybrid between the American chestnut and the Allegheny Chinquipin from the southern Appalachians.
-The other lineage of American Chestnut shows a gradual loss of genetic diversity along a Northward vector, indicating possible expansion of range following the most recent Glacial Maximum during the Wisconsin glaciation.
-Ozark chinkapin, which is typically considered either a distinct species (C. ozarkensis) or a subspecies of the Allegheny chinkapin (C. pumila subsp. ozarkensis), may be ancestral to both the American chestnut and the Allegheny chinkapin.
+Chestnuts are not closely related to the horse chestnut, which is in the family Sapindaceae.
+Phylogenetic analysis indicates a westward migration of extant Castanea species from Asia to Europe to North America, with the American chestnut more closely related to the Allegheny chinquapin (Castanea pumila v. pumila) than to European or Asian clades.
+The genomic range of chestnuts can be roughly divided into a clinal pattern of northeast, central, and southwest populations, with southwest populations showing greatest diversity, reflecting an evolutionary bottleneck likely caused by Quaternary glaciation.

+Two lineages of American chestnut have been identified, one a hybrid between the American chestnut and the Allegheny chinquapin from the southern Appalachians.
+The other lineage shows a gradual loss of genetic diversity along a northward vector, indicating possible expansion of range following the most recent glacial maximum during the Wisconsin glaciation.
+Ozark chinkapin (C. ozarkensis), which is typically considered either a distinct species or a subspecies of the Allegheny chinquapin (C. pumila subsp. ozarkensis), may be ancestral to both the American chestnut and the Allegheny chinquapin.
 A natural hybrid of C. dentata and C. pumila has been named Castanea × neglecta.

 The American chestnut population was reduced to 1–10% of its original size as a result of the chestnut blight and has not recovered.
-The surviving trees are “frozen in time” with shoots re-sprouting from survivor rootstock but almost entirely undergoing blight-induced dieback without producing chestnuts.
+The surviving trees are "frozen in time" with shoots re-sprouting from survivor rootstock but almost entirely undergoing blight-induced dieback without producing chestnuts.
 Unexpectedly, American chestnut appears to have retained substantial genetic diversity following the population bottleneck, which is at odds with the limited incidence of blight resistance/tolerance in extant populations.

-The pre-blight distribution of the American Chestnut was restricted to moist but well-drained steep slopes with acid loam soils.
-According to analysis of old forest dust data, the tree was rare or absent in New England prior to 2,500 years before the present, but rapidly established dominance in these forests, becoming a common tree over a range from Maine and southern Ontario to Mississippi, and from the Atlantic coast to the Appalachian Mountains and the Ohio Valley.
-In Pennsylvania, it is estimated to have comprised 25–30% of all hardwoods.
+The pre-blight distribution was restricted to moist, well-drained, steep slopes with acidic loam soils.
+According to analysis of old forest dust data, the tree was rare or absent in New England prior to 2,500 years before present but rapidly established dominance in these forests, becoming a common tree over a range from Maine and southern Ontario to Mississippi, and from the Atlantic coast to the Appalachian Mountains and the Ohio Valley.
+Within its range, the American chestnut was the dominant timber of mountain ridges and sandstone soils.
+Along the Blue Ridge Mountains of North Carolina, it dominated the area above the range of the Eastern hemlock and below 1,500 meters.
+In Western Maryland, it comprised 50% of ridge timber and 36% of forested slopes.

-The tree's abundance was due to a combination of rapid growth, relative fire resistance, and a large annual nut crop in comparison to oaks which do not reliably produce sizable numbers of acorns every year.
-Fire was common in the pre-blight ecosystem of the American Chestnut, perhaps in part due to unique traits of the tree, including fire tolerance, highly flammable litter, tall stature, rapid growth, and ability to resprout.
+The tree's abundance was the result of a combination of rapid growth, relative fire resistance, and a large annual nut crop, in comparison to oaks, which do not reliably produce sizable numbers of acorns every year.
 Historically, the mean fire return interval was 20 years or less in chestnut-predominant ecologies, with a forest stand pattern that was more open than is currently the case.